vikt0r0/email-verifier-service/README.md

 Also ensure that port 25 outgoing is open, otherwise the script will not be able to perform SMTP checks.

 Be careful that your email setup is correct, so you do not get your IP or domain name banned.
-A good place to check it is here [https://multirbl.valli.org/lookup/142.250.74.110.html](https://multirbl.valli.org/lookup/142.250.74.110.html).
+A good place to check it is here [https://multirbl.valli.org/lookup/142.250.74.110.html](https://multirbl.valli.org/lookup/142.250.74.110.html) (but edit the string to your IP instead).

 systemd daemon
 --------------